 If you are a recognised refugee, a beneficiary of subsidiary protection or a beneficiary of temporary protection, you have access to formal employment and you may exercise an independent economic activity (self-employed, starting your own business).
-If you are an asylum-seeker you have access to formal employment six (6) months from the date you submitted your asylum application.
+If you are an asylum-seeker you have access to formal employment sixty (60) days from the date you submitted your asylum application.